 Some vehicles come with full-size spares, while others have compact or space-saver spares.

 Compact spares are typically designed with very specific usage restrictions, usually set by the manufacturer.
 Some coupes or sedans have compact spares to save on trunk space and vehicle weight.

 Full-size spares can be found on most trucks, SUVs and some sedans and are generally the same size as the rest of the tires on the vehicle.

 This information can usually be found printed on the sidewall of the spare tire or in the owner’s manual.

 Practice Installing Your Spare Tire

-We recommend practicing installing your spare periodically.
-Not only will this ensure that you know where the tools are, it will help familiarize you with the required tools and how to use them.
+We recommend you practice installing your spare periodically.
+Not only will this ensure that you know where the tools are, but it will also help familiarize you with the required tools and how to use them.
 This will make installing the spare in an unplanned emergency scenario that much more manageable.

 Have more questions about spare tires?
 Give us a call or stop by your local store.